Lotus scales back EV plans, targets 2028 supercar launch

-May 12 (Reuters) - Lotus said on Tuesday it plans to launch its first-ever supercar in 2028 and will scale back its all-electric ambitions, as the UK-based sports car maker pivots to a hybrid-led strategy amid slowing EV demand and shrinking government subsidies.
+May 12 (Reuters) - Lotus said on Tuesday it plans to launch its first supercar in 2028 and will scale back its all-electric ambitions, as the UK-based sports car maker pivots to a hybrid-led strategy amid slowing EV demand and shrinking government subsidies.

-The Geely-owned company, which had previously targeted a fully electric lineup by 2028, now aims for a portfolio split of 60% hybrid and 40% battery electric vehicles under a long-term plan it calls "Focus 2030."
+The Geely-owned company, which had targeted a fully electric lineup by 2028, now aims for a portfolio split of 60% hybrid and 40% battery electric vehicles under a long-term plan it calls "Focus 2030."

 The shift reflects a broader retreat across the auto industry as carmakers reckon with weaker-than-expected EV uptake and the rollback of state incentives.

 Lotus said its debut supercar, "Type 135," will be built in Europe, with further details due later this year.
+A supercar is a high-performance sports car.

 The company also reported more than 1,000 preorders for "Eletre X," its plug-in hybrid model launched in China, the world's biggest EV market, with European deliveries set to begin before year-end.